samithr/SuperPanel/README.md

+## See the bottmo of this to solution explanation

 ## How we'd like to recieve the soluion?

 1. Clone this repository and upload it as a new public repository in your github account